Law used against Trump allies now at center of Giuliani probe

 Mr. Laufman, who oversaw Justice’s FARA division as counterintelligence chief, was a driving force to bring more FARA violation cases.

-As the Mueller probe ended in February 2019, he wrote in a paper that there had been nearly as many FARA prosecutions (five) in the most recent 18 months (the beginning of Trump term) than in the previous 40 years.
+As the Mueller probe ended in February 2019, he wrote in a paper that there had been nearly as many FARA prosecutions (five) in the most recent 18 months (the beginning of the Trump term) than in the previous 40 years.

-In a plea deal in December 2017, Mr. Flynn pleaded guilty to lying to FBI agent Peter Strzok and a second agent about his phone call with the Russian ambassador during the presidential transition.
+In a deal reached in December 2017, Mr. Flynn pleaded guilty to lying to FBI agent Peter Strzok and a second agent about his phone call with the Russian ambassador during the presidential transition.

-Mr. Mueller’s team was so enamored of citing FARA that it accused him of lying in the plea statement in court, even though he was not pleading guilty to that charge.
+Mr. Mueller’s team was so enamored about citing FARA that it accused Mr. Flynn of lying in the plea statement in court, even though he was not pleading guilty to that charge.

 The FARA angle was included in Mr. Rosenstein’s August 2017 scope memo.

-Months later, when Attorney General William P. Barr moved to dismiss the Flynn perjury conviction, his motion specifically said Mr. Flynn’s contact with the Russian ambassador had nothing to do with a FARA violation.
+Months later, when Attorney General William Barr moved to dismiss the Flynn perjury conviction, his motion specifically said Mr. Flynn’s contact with the Russian ambassador had nothing to do with a FARA violation.
 The motion referred to the FBI’s internal January 2017 memo closing the Flynn case.
 It was revived because of his FBI interview on Jan.
 24.

 The closing memo, the Justice Department said, “made clear that the FBI had found no basis to ‘predicate further investigative efforts’ into whether Mr. Flynn was being directed and controlled by a foreign power (Russia) in a manner that threatened U.S. national security or violated FARA or its related statutes.”